santiagocorrea/navigation_deep_RL/report.md

 ![untrained](gifs/random_navigation.gif)

 ### Trained Agent
 Performance of the smart agent.
 After training, the agents learns how to identify and collect yellow bananas.
+The file `checkpoint_navigation.pth` contains the weights of the trained agent which are loaded for the test step.
 ![trained](gifs/smart_navigation.gif)

 ## Training Results